 3. FIVE-YEAR TRANSFERABLE LIMITED STRUCTURAL WARRANTY.
 Crownline also offers to the first purchaser of this boat after the original retail purchaser a Transferable Limited Structural Warranty under which Crownline will pay 100% of the cost to repair or replace the fiberglass hull or deck if it is found to be structurally defective within five (5) years after the date of the original retail purchase of the boat.
+A Five-Year Limited Hull Blister Warranty may be transferred one time only by the original retail purchaser to a subsequent purchaser.

 All repairs and replacements under this Transferable Limited Structural Warranty shall be performed by Crownline or a dealer of Crownline chosen in Crownline's sole discretion.
 This Transferable Limited Structural Warranty is available to the first purchaser of the boat after the original retail purchaser (but to no other owner of the boat) provided the transfer of the boat occurs within five (5) years after the date of purchase by the original retail purchaser and the second purchaser registers the transfer with Crownline and pays the established warranty transfer fee in accordance with the requirements set forth below.
-To register the transfer, the second purchaser must acquire from the original retail purchaser the Transferable Warranty Registration stub, supply the information requested and mail it together with the required transfer fee payment to Crownline Boats, Inc., 11884 Country Club Road, West Frankfort, IL 62896.
+To register the transfer, the second purchaser must acquire from the original retail purchaser the Transferable Warranty Registration stub, supply the information requested and mail it together with the required transfer fee payment to Crownline Boats, 11884 Country Club Road, West Frankfort, IL 62896.
 Crownline must receive the completed stub and payment within fifteen (15) days of purchase from the original retail purchaser.
 Proof of purchase date is required.
 Inquiries concerning the required transfer fee and unexpired term of warranty on a particular Crownline boat should be directed to Crownline's Customer Service Department at (618) 937-6426.
 The model, hull identification number and original retail purchaser's name will be needed to provide this information.
 As of June 1, 2004, the established warranty transfer fee is \$500.00 for boats with hull lengths of less than 25' and \$750.00 for boats will hull lengths of 25' or more, but Crownline may, in its sole discretion, revise such fees from time to time without prior notice.